MarlinFirmware/MarlinDocumentation/README.md

 ## Publishing changes

-If you're a developer with enough access rights to publish changes into `gh-pages` branch the following bash script will ease your life and create a consistent process between website publications.
-It should be ran inside your local working copy of the repo.
+If you're a developer with enough access rights to publish changes to the `gh-pages` branch, the following bash script will ease your life by applying a consistent process for website publication.
+Run this from inside your local working copy of the repo.

 ### pub-marlindoc.sh